-Three mon June
+Three m onths ended

+Septe ember 30

 2007 2008

-Top 10 customers 64% 62%
+Top 10 customers 62% 62%

 We are dependent upon continued revenue from our largest customers.
 There can be no assurance that revenue from these or any other customers will not decrease in absolute terms or as a percentage of total revenue.
 Any material decrease in revenue from these or other customers could have a material adverse effect on our results of operations.
-A continuing economic downturn or uncertainty could adversely affect our customers and negatively impact our financial results.
+Recent global economic conditions and uncertainty could adversely affect our customers and negatively impact our financial results.